maxio-com/ab-golang-sdk/doc/controllers/components.md

 # Read Component

-This request will return information regarding a component from a specific product family.
+Returns information regarding a component from a specific product family.

-You may read the component by either the component's id or handle.
+You can read the component by either the component's id or handle.
 When using the handle, it must be prefixed with `handle:`.

 ```go
 ReadComponent(